Lauraosipov74291/notes/README.md

 - Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
 As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
 This includes understanding the benefits and limitations of different programming paradigms, such as object-oriented, functional, and procedural programming.

 To stay ahead of the curve, regularly read industry blogs, follow developers on social media, attend conferences, workshops, or online courses.
 By continuously learning, you' ll become a more valuable asset to your team or organization and increase your job security.
 Remember that programming is a continuous journey, so be patient with yourself and enjoy the ride!

+# 2024-01-06
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first; optimize only when necessary, after profiling and identifying actual bottlenecks.
+Remember that simplicity and clarity enhance productivity and collaboration, whereas over-engineering without measurement often leads to unnecessary complexity and bugs."

+In more words, it's important to understand the problem fully and create a functional solution before worrying about making it faster.
+Optimization should be data-driven and targeted rather than speculative or hasty.
+This principle reminds us to strike a balance between performance and code quality, understanding that not all parts of the code need equal optimization efforts.